MarkusHobisch/Secasy/README.md

 well within the noise floor.
 For comparison, SHA-256 shows 0.21% deviation in equivalent tests, roughly 300× larger than Secasy's.

-**Round-invariance is a structural property.** Three independent test suites (`SecasyRoundReduction`, `SecasyDeepSecurity`, `SecasyComprehensiveSecurity`) using different metrics, sample sizes, and round counts consistently show identical security behavior.
-The weak-key entropy values in the deep security test are equal to three decimal places at 8, 10, 15, 20, and 50 rounds.
-This is not a statistical artifact — it is a property of the algorithm's design.
+**Round-count-independence of statistical metrics.** Three independent test suites (`SecasyRoundReduction`, `SecasyDeepSecurity`, `SecasyComprehensiveSecurity`) using different metrics, sample sizes and round counts consistently produce the same values for the statistical metrics.
+The weak-key entropy values in the deep security test are equal to three decimal places at $8, 10, 15, 20$ and $50$ rounds.
+This is consistent with the algebraic characterisation of the round function given in Sections 2.3 and 4.5: iterating a mostly-linear map does not change the statistical fingerprint of the output beyond the first few rounds. **It is not, by itself, evidence of cryptographic security at low round counts** — it merely says that statistical tests cannot tell the round counts apart.

+**Empirical short-input collision behaviour.** Exhaustive enumeration of all inputs up to length $L = 3$ (Section 4.6) produced zero exact 64-bit collisions and a 32-bit truncated collision count of $32{,}869$ versus the ideal birthday expectation $32{,}768$, a deviation of $+0.56\,\sigma$.
+Within the range of inputs accessible to full enumeration, the construction is empirically indistinguishable from an ideal random function on this metric.

 #### What the results do not prove

+**Algebraic structure remains a known weakness.** As discussed in Section 2.3, the round function is $\mathrm{GF}(2)$- linear except for the carry propagation in modular addition, and contains no S-box.
+The extraction function (Section 2.4) is similarly weakly non-linear.
+Statistical tests are insensitive to this kind of structure; targeted differential or algebraic analysis is the appropriate tool and has not yet been performed.

+**Absence of length padding and domain separation.** The current construction does not include a Merkle–Damgård-style length encoding or sponge-style domain-separation bits.
+Two inputs of different lengths whose Phase-2 trajectories happen to coincide cannot be ruled out a priori by the present analysis.
+The empirical absence of such coincidences in Section 4.6 (up to $L = 3$, no cross-length 64-bit collisions) is suggestive but not conclusive for longer inputs.

+**The 1-round-equivalent caveat.** Because Phase 3 is essentially algebraically constant across rounds, the security of the construction reduces — in the algebraic sense — to the security of (a) the Phase-2 input integration and (b) the Phase-4 extractor.
+Any cryptanalytic attack that linearises through Phase 3 effectively faces a single-round construction.
+This is the most important open question raised by the present analysis.

 **No formal cryptographic security guarantee.** All tests are statistical black-box tests.
 They confirm that the output *appears* random, but this is a necessary — not sufficient — condition for cryptographic security.
 Examples from